-The Joyce Foundation's program areas are Education, Employment, Environment, Culture, Democracy and Gun Violence Prevention.
-Grant making focuses on initiatives that promise to have an impact on the Great Lakes region, specifically the states of Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
+Our program areas are Education, Employment, The Joint Fund for Education and Employment, Environment, Culture, Democracy and Gun Violence Prevention.
+We focus our grant making on initiatives that promise to have an impact on the Great Lakes region, specifically the states of Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
 A limited number of environment grants are made to organizations in Canada.
-Education grant making in K-12 focuses on Chicago, Indianapolis, and Minneapolis.
-The Employment Program primarily focuses on federal and state policy grants, but will make some grants to support targeted metro-level progress in Chicago, Indianapolis, and Minneapolis/St. Paul.
+Education grant making in PK-12 focuses on Chicago, Indianapolis, and Minneapolis; The Employment Program primarily focuses on federal and state policy grants, but will make some grants to support targeted metro-level progress in Chicago, Indianapolis, and Minneapolis/St. Paul.
 Culture grants are primarily focused in the City of Chicago, except for the Joyce Awards, which extend to other Midwest cities.
-The Foundation does not generally support capital proposals, endowment campaigns, religious activities, commercial ventures, direct-service programs, or scholarships.
+We do not generally support capital proposals, endowment campaigns, religious activities, commercial ventures, direct service programs, or scholarships.

 The Joyce Foundation is committed to improving public policy through its grant program.
 Accordingly, the Foundation welcomes grant requests from organizations that engage in public policy advocacy.
 Federal tax law prohibits private foundations from funding lobbying activities.
 The Foundation may support organizations engaged in public policy advocacy by either providing general operating support or by funding educational advocacy such as nonpartisan research, technical assistance, or examinations of broad social issues.
 The Foundation encourages grant applicants to describe the nature of advocacy activities in their grant applications and reports, so the Foundation can ensure that it is in compliance with federal tax laws.
 For further information on the relevant federal tax laws, grant applicants should consult their tax advisors.

-Basic Foundational Skills: In order to provide underprepared adults in the region with the basic foundational skills needed to be successful in 21st century work and technical training, the Foundation supports the evaluation and scaling efforts of promising adult education programs that build basic foundational skills, particularly in the context of work and occupations.
+Foundational Skills: To increase the number of underprepared adults in the region with the foundational math and literacy skills needed to be successful in 21st century work, the Foundation supports evaluation and scaling up of promising adult education efforts, with a particular focus on technology-based solutions.